Dr-Passmore/Check-for-change/readme.md

   <h3 align="center">Check for change - Raspberry Pi</h3>

   <p align="center">
-    An in stock detector to enable the opportunity to purchase a Raspberry Pi 4 or Pi Zero
+    Stock detector to enable the opportunity to purchase a Raspberry Pi 4 or Pi Zero 2
     <br />
     <a href="https://github.com/Dr-Passmore/Check-for-change"><strong>Explore the Code »</strong></a>
     <br />